Finding Credit Card Debt Relief

 1. Use a home equity loan to pay off debt.
 However, this puts you at an increased risk of going into foreclosure.
 If you miss payments, you could lose your home.

 2. Tap into your 401(k) or IRA, but you may face early withdrawal penalties.
-It also drains funds in savings that you need later in life to retire on time.
+It also drains savings you need to retire on time later in life.

 3. Settle the debt for less than you owe, but this will damage your credit score.
 You may also be required to pay income taxes on your next tax filing for the amount you settled.

 4. File bankruptcy, which can allow you to get out of debt in as few as 90-120 days.
-However, you can damage your credit for up to ten years.
+However, you can damage your credit for up to 10 years.

 Good ways to find relief versus bad ways

 The right debt relief solution will help you reach zero without creating new financial risks or damaging your credit.
 When it comes to bad ways to seek debt relief, there may be some circumstances where using one of these solutions would be the best option.
-However, you should exhaust every other option first before you consider these last resorts.
+However, you should exhaust every other option before considering these last resorts.

 Good Ways to Find Debt ReliefBad Ways to Find Debt Relief